A Visit to Seiffen Germany- Germany’s Spielzeugdorf

 Visiting Seiffen Germany

 In July 2019, I had a chance to visit Seiffen.
 The town sits very close to the border of the Czech Republic and doesn’t even show up on the map I bought before my trip! (yes, I still buy maps, I like seeing the big picture before I set the GPS).
 When I started my planning, I really didn’t know what to expect.
-All I knew was that Seiffen was in the Erzgebirge, the heart of my favorite German Wooden Christmas Decorations.
-AND in 2019 the Erzgebirge achieved UNESCO World Heritage Site status.
+All I knew was that Seiffen was in the Erzgebirge, where many of my favorite German Wooden Christmas Decorations are made, AND in 2019 the Erzgebirge achieved UNESCO World Heritage Site status.
 Lucky for me, Richard Frank, a member of the Muller Fasching Verein in Milwaukee, heard about my trip, and sent me a big envelope FULL of information, a list of “Things to See, Do and Buy” and wonderful photos from his previous trips.
 So exciting!
 A new place (for me) and beautiful things to see and buy!
 (My mom was JEALOUS!!)